-Usually, you can find a couple high-upside players at the position cheaply in the double-digit rounds, so unless the player is virtually assured of 100-plus targets and red-zone work, it’s better to wait and speculate.
-Typical leagues require only one starting TE, so even off you miss at the position on draft day, there are almost always quality options on the waiver wire.
+Usually, you can find a couple high-upside players at the position cheaply in the double-digit rounds, so unless the player is virtually assured of 100-plus targets and red-zone work, it's better to wait and speculate.
+Typical leagues require only one starting TE, so even if you miss at the position on draft day, there are almost always quality options on the waiver wire.

 Understanding League Formats